arnaldoaparicio/NP_Activity_Finder/README.md

 7. Visit https://openweathermap.org/full-price#current to sign up for an API key <br>

+8. Visit https://developer.mapquest.com/plans to sign up for an API key.
+Make sure to choose the free option! <br>

-8. Add the following code to your application.yml file
+9. Add the following code to your application.yml file

 ```shell
 parks_key: api_key_goes_here